scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 2
 - **Level Required:** 11/22/29

 Swiftly strike up to 5 creatures in range.
 Make a weapon attack against the creatures adding 2 terrible dice to the attack roll.
-On hit you deal normal damage, moving to the nearest empty tile beside a targeted creature.
+On hit you deal normal damage, moving to an empty tile beside a targeted creature.

 ***Enhanced:*** You add a single terrible dice instead of 2.
 If you hit every target they grant combat advantage until the start of your next turn.